Matty Cash: Nottingham Forest

 Having changed squad number from 41 to 14, ankle ligament damage sustained during a pre-season friendly match with Girona deprived Cash of starting the first match of the 2017–18 season, with the injury reported to sideline the player for "around three months".
 He scored his first goal for Forest in a 5–2 win at Queens Park Rangers on 24 February 2018.

 Cash scored the opening goal for Nottingham Forest in the 2019–20 season, in a 2–1 defeat against West Bromwich Albion.
-During the season, Forest manager Sabri Lamouchi began to utilise Cash as a right-back, after injuries to Tendayi Darikwa and later Carl Jenkinson.
-He made the right-back slot his own, and his impressive performances led to the Poland national team reportedly monitoring his progress ahead of a potential call-up.
-He signed a three and a half year contract extension with Forest in November 2019.
+During the season, Forest manager Sabri Lamouchi began to utilise Cash as a right back, after injuries to Tendayi Darikwa and later Carl Jenkinson.
+He made the right-back position his own, and his impressive performances led to the Poland national team reportedly monitoring his progress ahead of a potential call-up.
+He signed a three-and-a-half-year contract extension with Forest in November 2019.

 In January 2020, a number of clubs including Milan, Everton and West Ham were interested in signing Cash.
 However, Cash said that he wished to stay at Forest until the end of the season in the hope that he could help the team to secure promotion to the Premier League.
 He cited Aston Villa's Jack Grealish as an influence behind this decision.

 Cash was named Forest's Player of the Season by the club's supporters on 12 August 2020.